 “We lose all of our leverage,” says Wiley.

-Both sides benefit from legal counsel!
+Both sides benefit from using an agent.

 Wiley recalled an instance in which a seller opted to represent themselves.
-When the attorney, representing the buyer, started to reiterate the details of the contract at the closing, the seller was shocked to hear they were paying $40,000 for a seller’s contribution.
+When the agent, representing the buyer, started to reiterate the details of the contract at the closing, the seller was shocked to hear they were paying $40,000 for a seller’s contribution.